-Decision Limit: The value of the above which a quantitative analytical result for a threshold substance in a Sample, above which shall be reported as an Adverse Analytical Finding shall be reported, as defined in the International Standard for Laboratories.
+Decision Limit: The value above which a quantitative analytical result for a Threshold Substance in a Sample shall be reported as an Adverse Analytical Finding.

 [Comment to Decision Limit: For more information on DLs and which Threshold Substances they are applied for, refer to the TD DL and other applicable Technical Documents (e.g., TD GH, TD CG/LH.]